Codepoints/awesome-codepoints/README.md

 * U+FE0F VARIATION SELECTOR-16 - force black-_&_-white emoji
 * U+00A0 NO-BREAK SPACE - force adjacent characters to stick together
 * U+2060 WORD JOINER - the same as U+00A0, but completely invisible.
 Good for writing `@font-face` on Twitter
+* U+200D ZERO WIDTH JOINER - force adjacent characters to be joined together (e.g., arabic characters or supported emoji).
+Apple uses this to compose some emoji like different families.

 ## Record holders and extremes